juharris/code-reviewer/README.md

         - json_path: '$.configuration.settings.displayName'
           pattern: '^CI Build$'
         - json_path: '$.status'
-          # Don't do rejected because important tests might have failed and could fail again.
+          # Do not requeue rejected builds because important tests might have failed and could fail again which wastes CI resources.
           # 'approved' should be it passed.
           # 'running' should mean it's already running.
           pattern: '^queued$'